 - Avoid giving your child marijuana or other forms of cannabis, or prescription or OTC drugs that may slow your child’s actions.

 - This drug may cause nerve problems.
 Most of the time, nerve problems have happened after long-term use over a few months.
 Nerve problems have also happened after short-term use.
 Signs of nerve problems may happen some time after care has stopped.
 The signs may go away slowly or may not go away at all.
 Talk with your doctor.

 - Pregnant women or females of childbearing age must not touch the capsules.
 Talk with the doctor.

-- If you are a man, do not donate sperm while using this drug and for 1 month after stopping.
+- If your child is male, be sure he does not donate sperm while using this drug and for 1 month after stopping.

 - This drug may affect being able to father a child.
 Talk with the doctor.